 Busting the Model Minority Myth of Asian Americans

-Over the years, many Americans have succumbed to the model minority myth, which describes Asian Americans as the "ideal" racial minority: They work hard, do well in school, and go on to have successful careers.
+Over the years, many Americans have succumbed to the model minority myth, which describes a group of people as an "ideal" racial or ethnic minority.
+Asian Americans in particular must battle this enduring stereotype, with many assuming that all Asian Americans work hard, do well in school, and go on to have successful careers.

-These stereotypes — though ostensibly positive-sounding — ultimately do more harm than good.
+But these stereotypes — while ostensibly positive-sounding — ultimately do more harm than good.
 Because of the model minority myth, Asian Americans often receive less aid and support throughout their lives, particularly in their academic and professional endeavors.